#STUDENTVOTE STARTER PACK

 Take a look at the campus case studies in the Institute for Democracy & Higher Education’s Democracy Counts reports.
 These case studies highlight campuses like the University of Texas at Austin, a campus that more than tripled its student turnout rate from 17.6% in 2014 to 54.8% in 2018.
 This much of an increase doesn’t just happen on its own, and we’ve seen increases this high on many different campuses that are active in the student voting space!

-Consider including questions in your request for proposals that ask whether organizations promote the SLSV Checklist with the campuses they work with; if they encourage campuses to measure their voter registration and turnout rates by participating in NSLVE; or if they support campuses in integrating Ask Every Student full participation strategies.
+Consider including questions in your request for proposals that ask whether organizations promote the SLSV Checklist with the campuses they work with; if they are building their campus action plans using the Strengthening American Democracy Guide and Votes & Ballots; if they encourage campuses to measure their voter registration and turnout rates by participating in NSLVE; or if they support campuses in integrating Ask Every Student full-participation strategies.

 Consider including questions in your request for proposals that ask campuses what their institutions are doing to promote student registration, education, and turnout, and to ensure that students have access to voting.
 This can help foundations better understand the steps campuses are taking to promote voter engagement among their students and encourage these institutions to do so while sending a message that this is something your foundation cares about.
 For more ideas, check out this Voter Engagement Toolkit for Private Foundations from Nonprofit Vote.